User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 10. Prototype, Test, and Iterate Faster

 Retention improves through iteration.
-The faster you can identify a problem, prototype a fix, test it with users, and ship it — the faster retention climbs.
+The faster you can identify a problem, prototype a fix, test it with users, and ship — the faster retention climbs.

 UXPin accelerates this cycle in two ways: